 - Because there is less water Greek yogurt is more concentrated which means each bite contains more protein.
-One cup of non-fat Greek yogurt contains 23 g of protein vs. regular yogurt which contains 14 g of protein.
+One cup of non-fat Greek yogurt contains 23 g of protein vs. regular yogurt contains 14 g of protein.

-- The higher protein content of Greek yogurt helps you feel full for longer periods of time
+- The higher protein content of Greek yogurt helps you feel full for longer periods of time.

 - Greek yogurt is also a great choice for smoothies or added to fruit bowls to add a kick of protein for a balanced filling snack